 This procedure provides the patient an excellent option when a less invasive, less radical and more cost effective procedure is desired by the pet owner.

-Dr. Larry Bender has had 13 years experience in CCL surgeries, and has been using the Tightrope technique since 2012.
+Dr. Larry Bender has had 13 plus years experience in CCL surgeries, and has been using the Tightrope technique since 2012.